Leody de Guzman 2022 presidential campaign: Background

 Leody de Guzman is a labor leader who launched his presidential campaign under the socialist Partido Lakas ng Masa.

-He is running under a platform focused on labor issues such as endo contractualization, workers' wages, health care worker benefits, and farmers and fishers' livelihood.
+He ran under a platform focused on labor issues such as endo contractualization, workers' wages, health care worker benefits, and farmers and fishers' livelihood.
 He also vowed to reverse President Rodrigo Duterte's policies.
 De Guzman said he would downscale the administration Build!
 Build!
 Build! program and minimize the national government's loans.
 He would also repeal the TRAIN, CREATE taxation laws as well as the Anti-Terrorism Act of 2020.
 He also said that he would lobby for the reinstatement of ABS-CBN's franchise and release Senator Leila de Lima from detention.

-Former House of Representatives member Walden Bello for the Akbayan partylist is de Guzman's candidate for vice president.
+Former House of Representatives member Walden Bello for the Akbayan partylist was de Guzman's candidate for vice president.
 Originally it was Raquel Castillo, until Bello substituted his candidacy on October 20, 2021.

 Senatorial slate

-The following people are part of their slate:
+The following people were part of their slate: